schnitzi/chessmovegen/README.md

 Your move generator should generate the exact same set of resulting boards in all cases -- no more, and no less.
 If there is any discrepancy, you probably have a bug in your move generator.
-(Or, maybe there's a bug in the test data -- please let me know so I can fix it!)
+(Or, maybe there's a bug in the test data -- please let me know, so I can fix it!)

 ## Move rollback